manavvrma/Student-Recruitment-System/README.md

 - Provide a user-friendly and modern platform for job applications.
 - Easily tailor the system to your institution's unique requirements.

-## Getting Started

-1. Clone the repository to your local environment.
-2. Run on Google Colab